 We really wish we would have gotten an Octopus card in Hong Kong, it would have made our lives in Hong Kong so much easier.
 An octopus card is basically like a prepaid debit card but it works all over Hong Kong.

-Instead, we were always fumbling with coins trying to MTR tickets for every journey.
-With an octopus card, you just scan your card over the reader and the payment is deducted from your prepaid stored value.
+Instead, we were always fumbling with coins, trying to buy MTR tickets for every journey.
+With an Octopus card, you just scan your card over the reader, and the payment is deducted from your prepaid stored value.

 Octopus cards can be used at:

-The best octopus card for a tourist is the “On-Loan Octopus” which requires you to pay a $50HK refundable deposit that covers the card cost.
-Octopus cards can be purchased at all MTR stations, we suggest buying one at the Airport Express station at the Hong Kong airport before you even head to the city.
+The best octopus card for tourists is the “On-Loan Octopus,” which requires a $50HK refundable deposit to cover the card cost.
+Octopus cards can be purchased at all MTR stations; we suggest buying one at the Airport Express station at the Hong Kong airport before you even head to the city.

 Don’t forget your insurance!
 You never know when you’ll need it.
 We suggest getting travel insurance with Safety Wing.
 Which coverage includes medical, trip interruption, lost luggage, and more.
 Often rates are as low as $12 a week.